Mate Dragičević: Club career

 He has enjoyed successful stints at several clubs, with Croatian giants Hajduk Split and Dinamo Zagreb the standouts and has won two Prva HNL Croatian First League championships.
-His season at Dinamo was stunted due to injury, however he made nineteen appearances for Hajduk Split between 2004-2006 scoring six goals, last season at Hajduk Split he was injured.
+His season at Dinamo was stunted due to injury, however he made nineteen appearances for Hajduk Split between 2004 and 2006 scoring six goals, last season at Hajduk Split he was injured.
 He has won First Russian Division championship with FC Khimki.

 At Perth Glory he had an unsuccessful season.
 Dragicevic scored one goal in the pre-season cup competition away to Central Coast Mariners, but was unable to find the back of the net during the regular season.

 On 20 January, the closing day of the Iranian winter transfer season, Dragičević signed a 6-month contract with Persepolis in the Iran Pro League.
 He scored his first goal for Persepolis against Abu Moslem Mashhad after 88 minutes on 10 Feb.
 In his third match for Persepolis, he scored against Peykan after 18 minutes on 15 February.

 At the start of the 2009/2010 season he joined HŠK Zrinjski Mostar, but got injured in his first game.
 He returned to action on 8 November against Leotar, as second-half substitute, and scored a goal in 3-0 Zrinjski victory.